OpenGVLab/InternVideo/InternVideo2/README.md

 - **Achieved `SOTA` performance on over `60` video/audio-related tasks (including action recognition, temporal localization, retrieval, etc) when released.**

 ## Updates
+- `2024/04/13`: Update the code and scripts for InternVideo2 Stage1.
-- `Mar  22, 2024`: The technical report of InternVideo2 is released.
+- `2024/03/22`: The technical report of InternVideo2 is released.

 ## Citation